hindu-comm/weblogs/manasataramgini/2013/03/2013-03-07_the-strange-case-of-a-person-from-south-carolina-revisiting-human-archaism-and-modernity-in-africa-and-elsewhere.md

 estimate of the age of divergence of this Y chromosome from the rest of the human males showed that it was 338 Kya (95% conﬁdence interval 237–581 Kya).
-This is well beyond the age of any thing which has been considered AMHs\!
+This is well beyond the age of any thing which has been considered AMHs!
 Interestingly, this African-American was not alone in having this Y-chromosome.
 Further investigations by the authors showed that related Y-chromosomes could be seen in multiple males among the Mbo people of Cameroon not far from the Nigerian border.
 This Y-haplotype